heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 Our answer, of course, is the survival function of the Gompertz distribution, as per the [last blog post](/blog/2021/03/23/pis-deaths-and-statistics.html#plugging-it-all-together).
-Of course this depends on the current age of the pensioner.
-As per the last blog post, the survival function of the Gompertz distribution, conditioned on having lived until year $$t_0$$, is
+Of course this depends on the current age of the pensioner: The survival function of the Gompertz distribution, conditioned on having lived until year $$t_0$$, is

 $$
 p_{t_0}(t) := \exp\bigl(- e^{b(t_0-t_m)} (e^{bt} - 1)\bigr)
+\where{t\ge 0}
 $$

 where $$b \approx 1/9.5$$ is the inverse dispersion coefficient and